YOU ARE ABOUT TO LEAVE

-of people in one global survey reported feeling lonely because they have HIV.
+of people in one global survey stated that they have feelings of isolation because they have HIV.

 When you reach out for support, you can find people who want to help.
 Here’s a list of people you can turn to when building your support team: